Frequently asked questions

 Yes.
 The College provides a lockable bike storage space on campus just outside our blocks of flats.
 We are committed to reducing our carbon footprint and encourage students and staff to use alternative forms of low and no-carbon transport wherever possible.
 Please note that bicycles cannot be taken into the student accommodation buildings.
 If you choose to bring a bicycle to campus, please make sure it is covered under your personal contents insurance policy.

-Do I need a TV license in my bedroom?
+Do I need a TV licence in my bedroom?

 Can I bring my pet with me?